Many Americans struggle financially. In fact, a recent study by Bankrate found that more than half of millennials live paycheck to paycheck.

 - 401(k) Retirement Plan: A 401(k) is a retirement account that allows employees to contribute pre-tax dollars from every paycheck.
 Funds invested in a 401(k) grow tax-deferred until withdrawal at retirement, which can help nest eggs grow faster than a traditional savings account or other types of investments.

 - Traditional IRA: A self-funded retirement account that allows you to invest money before taxes.
 A traditional IRA is funded with before-tax dollars, but the contributions may be tax-deductible depending on your income.

 - Roth IRA: A retirement account where contributions are made with after-tax dollars, but qualified withdrawals can be tax-free.
 This is another good way to build your nest egg.

-A budget is a key tool for saving money and building this asset.
-By tracking your expenses and salary, you can identify areas where you can cut back on spending and save more money each month.
-It will help you reach your long-term financial goals, including saving for retirement.
-When it comes to saving for retirement, the earlier you start, the better.
+A budget is a key tool for saving money and building a nest egg over many years.
+By tracking your income and expenses, you can identify areas where you can cut back on spending and save more money each month.

 This will help you reach your long-term financial goals, including saving for retirement.
 When it comes to saving for retirement, the earlier you start, the better as your money will have more time to grow.